bartificer/programming-by-stealth/docs/_tidbits/tidbit11.md

 1. The to-level *Learning PowerShell* section is very much a beginner's friend.
 If you're very new to the whole idea, the *PowerShell 101* sub-section is probably the place to start, but if you're more of a power user in general who wants to dive straight in, the *Deep Dives* subsection is great for actually understanding how PowerShell implements core concepts like arrays etc..
 2. The *Reference* section is where you'll find the traditional API-style docs you'll probably want most.
 By far the most important sub-section in there is *Microsoft.PowerShell.Core*.
 I want to specifically all out the articles in the *About* sub-sub section in the *Microsoft.PowerShell.Core* sub-section.
 The most important sub-section after *Microsoft.PowerShell.Core* is *Microsoft.PowerShell.Utility*

-As with all coding adventures, it really helps to have a pet project, so some kind of *problem to be solved* that's no so urgent you'll be under pressure.
+As with all coding adventures, it really helps to have a pet project, so some kind of *problem to be solved* that's not so urgent you'll be under pressure.

 ## Final Thoughts